trufi-association/mapping-documentation/docs/install-josm/linux.md

 **Use this only when the steps in "Ubuntu, Debian and derivatives" don't work for you.**

-1. Get codename of your debian installation
+Get codename of your debian installation first

 ```bash
 codename=`cat /etc/os-release | grep "VERSION_CODENAME"`